 - Other non-economic damages

 Wrongful death damages may also be available for families who lost a loved one to their truck accident injuries.
-The Morris Bart law firm represents New Orleans families in wrongful death actions, too.
+The New Orleans wrongful death attorneys at Morris Bart law firm represents victims’ families in these complex cases.

 For a free legal consultation with a Semi-Truck Accident lawyer serving New Orleans, call (504) 613-4771

 The goal of the attorneys from the Morris Bart law firm is to recover compensation for our clients after they suffer injuries in a negligence accident.
-For more than 40 years, we have sought damages for victims of traffic crashes, truck collisions, and other types of accidents.
+For more than 40 years, our New Orleans personal injury lawyers have sought damages for victims of traffic crashes, truck collisions, and other types of accidents.
 We protect their rights and file claims and lawsuits on their behalf.

 Our Case Results